Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working Shell With Bash/Permissions.md

 add navigation table
+add
+setuid: a bit that makes an executable run with the privileges of the owner of the file

+setgid: a bit that makes an executable run with the privileges of the group of the file

+sticky bit: a bit set on directories that allows only the owner or root can delete files and subdirectories

 # Permissions
 - Linux has the capability to provide access to multiple users.
 Thus permissions are essential for security and access control.